qiqiliang/statistics/README.md

+# statistics

-# statisticsThis is Kaitlyn figuring out git from my local computer
+This is Kaitlyn figuring out git from my local computer

  This is a second line from my local computer adding a line